Currently accepting applications until December 4, 2024, at 11:59pm. See Expression of interest and Call for applications below.

 1)The Scientific Advisory Table on Occupational Disease

-The Table will provide expert scientific advice to the WSIB to support policy development and scheduling.
-The Table’s membership is intended to represent the scientific disciplines most relevant to occupational disease to ensure that their qualifications and extensive experience optimize the quality of advice provided.
-The members will assist the WSIB in obtaining high quality scientific evidence that may lead to the further identification and recognition of occupational diseases in regulation and policy, or adjustments to policy guidance as appropriate.
-This approach is intended to support timely and consistent decision making.
+The Table provides expert scientific advice to the WSIB to support policy development and scheduling.
+The Table’s membership represents the scientific disciplines most relevant to occupational disease to ensure that their qualifications and extensive experience optimize the quality of advice provided.
+To date, the Table members have been instrumental in providing scientific advice that led to the further identification and recognition of occupational diseases in regulation and policy, as well as updated policy guidance.
+This approach supports informed, timely and consistent decision making.

-By providing scientific advice, an advisory table will help the WSIB fulfill its legislative obligations to workers, and to survivors of deceased workers, who experience an occupational disease due to the nature of their employment.
+By providing scientific advice, the Table supports the WSIB in fulfilling its legislative obligations to workers, and to survivors of deceased workers, who experience an occupational disease due to the nature of their employment.

-The purpose of this Expression of Interest (EOI) is to invite and subsequently identify suitably qualified individuals in the scientific disciplines relevant to occupational disease (e.g., Occupational Epidemiology, Toxicology, Occupational Hygiene, and Occupational Medicine) to serve as independent members of its scientific advisory table on issues related to occupational disease.
+The purpose of this Expression of Interest (EOI) is to invite and subsequently identify a suitably qualified individual in a scientific discipline relevant to occupational disease (e.g., Occupational Epidemiology, Toxicology, Occupational Hygiene, and Occupational Medicine) to serve as an independent member of the Table.

 3) Mandate